andreasKroepelin/polylux/book/src/dynamic/reserve.md

 # Reserve space or not?
-When you want to specify that a certain piece of content should be displayed one some subslides but not on others, the first question should be what should happen on the subslides it is _not_ displayed on.
+When you want to specify that a certain piece of content should be displayed on some subslides but not on others, the first question should be what should happen on the subslides it is _not_ displayed on.
 You could either want